 So how’d I do?

 Below are the top 5 and then the rest grouped by genre.
-(Disclaimer – These are Amazon Affiliate links and pay a small commission to me for the referral).
+(Disclaimer – These are Amazon Affiliate links and pay a small commission if you choose to order).
+You can view my all-time best books list here

 - Personal History by Katherine Graham – A long biography I actually finished – so good.